hyperledger/firefly-fir/text/0000-onchain-logic.md

 [motivation]: #motivation

 Many FireFly users have requested the ability to interact with custom smart contracts through FireFly.
 This is one of the major features planned for v1.0.
 Right now, custom smart contracts can be invoked directly through FireFly's blockchain connectors, but these APIs are specific to each blockchain connector.
-Today, there is no way to change blockchain implementations without also changing API calls to interact with a custom contract.
+Today, there is no way to change blockchain implementations without also significantly changing API calls to interact with a custom contract.
 The goal of this feature is to have a set of APIs in the FireFly Core which allow users to swap out FireFly plugins such as the blockchain connector, without needing to change any API calls made to FireFly's API.

 # Guide-level explanation